 – Documents from other sources that bring you financial income.
 Example: Social Security or other types of pension, property ownership and rental agreements, business ownership, and the related revenue documentation.

 A single applicant must have a monthly income of a minimum Euro 2,596.60 (This has to be passive, it cannot be from a remote job, but rather owning a business that you don’t actually manage, or rental, etc).
 This increases by 20% for a couple, and an extra 5% for every child.
+It is also important to add it is at the discretion of the Consulate, they may ask you to prove more than this.

 5) If you bring along your spouse or children you will need the marriage certificates and birth certificates.